Isa Khan: Marriage

 Khan first married his maternal cousin Fatima Bibi, a daughter of his aunt Raushan Akhtar Banu and her husband Syed Ibrahim Danishmand.
 Later he married Sarnamoyee, the daughter of Chand Rai of Sripur.
-After her conversion to Islam, Sarnamoyee took the name Sona Bibi.
+After her abduction, Sarnamoyee was won by the courage of Isa Khan and converted to Islam, taking the name Sona Bibi and actively helped her husband to defend his kingdom.
+Isa had two sons with Sona Bibi named Aram and Biram, both of whom married the daughters of their maternal uncle, Kedar Roy.

 Descendants

 Khan's son, Musa Khan, took control of Sonargaon after his death.
 On 10 July 1610 Musa was dethroned by Mughal General Islam Khan Chisti.
 After that, the descendants of Isa left Sonargaon and settled in Jangalbari Fort.
 Masum Khan was the eldest son of Musa Khan.
 Masum served as the Mughal army General during the Hughly invasion in 1632.

 His eldest son was Monwar Khan.
 Monwar acted as the chief of the Bengal Zamindars' flotilla on the conquest of Chittagong in 1666.
+Monwar, leading naval ships armed with bronze 9,5 inches cannons, recovered Chittagong from the Portuguese.
 A village called Monwarbagh, in Bandar Upazila of Narayanganj District, was named after him.
 Haybat Khan, another grandson of Musa, established Haybatnagar (in present-day Kishoreganj district) and made it the centre of his land-lordship of seven parganas.

 James Wise (d.
 1886), a civil surgeon in Dhaka for 10 years, published a report on Baro-Bhuyans in Journal of the Asiatic Society of Bengal, Volume 43 in 1874.
 He found information from the account of his meeting with the descendants of Isa in Jangalbari and Haybatnagar.
 He addressed Isa as the Zamindar of Khizirpur.
 The Haybatnagar family had possessed sanads sent by Shah Shuja in 1649 and another one from Shaista Khan in 1667.
 Subhan Dad Khan had been the head of the family in Jangalbari in 1874.
 The other descendant of Haybatnagar family, Ilah Nawaz Khan, had died in Calcutta in 1872.
 Other branches of the family had settled in Jafarabad, Baghalpur, Mymensingh, Harishpur (Tripura), Katrabo (Dhaka), and Barisal.
 The wealth, property and Zamindari was distributed amongst the descendants which is why they each lived in different parts of the country.

-Descendants such as Dewan Amin Dau Khan, Hazi Abdul Gani Khan and many more, have families who resides within Bangladesh even today.

 As of 2005, Dewan Amin Dau Khan, the 14th descendant of Isa has been living in Jangalbari Fort in Egarasindur village.
 The fort seemed to have a circular front and had 40 rooms.
 The fort was mostly destroyed during an earthquake in 1893.

 Death and legacy

-So called alliance between Kedar Ray and Isa Khan turned into animosity as Isa Khan abducted Kedar's widow niece Swornomoyee.
-Rattled by this, Kedar Ray invaded Isha khan's capital, tearing down the Kalagachhia and other forts one after another up until his death in 1599.
-Frightened by Kedar Ray's attack, Isa soon fled to Medinipur.
-Kedar Ray continued to occupy the zamindari of Isa Khan.
+The so-called alliance between Kedar Ray and Isa Khan turned into animosity after Isa Khan allegedly abducted Kedar's widowed niece Swornomoyee, although some sources state she willingly fled to Isa Khan.
+Rattled by this, Kedar Ray invaded Isa Khan's capital, tearing down the Kalagachhia and other forts one after the other up until his death in 1599.
+Following Ray's attacks, Isa soon fled to Medinipur.